Emails: Trump Jr. embraced help said to be from Kremlin - ABC 36 News

 “If it’s what you say I love it especially later in the summer,” Trump Jr. replied to Goldstone in one of a series of email exchanges the younger Trump posted to Twitter.

-The emails, dated early June, show Goldstone telling Trump that singer Emin Agalarov and his father, Moscow-based developer Aras Agalarov, had “helped along” the Russian government’s support for Trump.
+The emails show Goldstone telling Trump that singer Emin Agalarov and his father, Moscow-based developer Aras Agalarov, had “helped along” the Russian government’s support for Trump.
 The elder Agalarov was involved with Trump in hosting the 2013 Miss Universe pageant in Moscow.
 The two men also had preliminary discussions about building a Trump Tower in Moscow that fell through.
 Trump also appeared in a music video with the younger Agalarov.

 In his email, Goldstone says that the “Crown prosecutor of Russia” offered to provide the information on Clinton to the Trump campaign in a meeting with Aras Agalarov.
 There is no such royal title in the Russian Federation, but Goldstone — who is British — may have been referring to the title given to state prosecutors in the United Kingdom.